YuliaKokorieva/bikes-project/BikeRidesFront/README.md

 ## Description

-This is frontend for the Bike Rides application.
+This is Frontend for the Bike Rides application.
 Available features:
 1. list of all rides for the period 05/2021 - 07/2021 incl.
 (Rides sliced to 10000 rows)
 2. list of all bike stations